VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Implementation

 \subsection{Visual and Point Cloud Feature Tracking}

 We detect visual features using the FAST corner detector, and track them between successive frames using the KLT feature tracker.
-Outliers are rejected using a RANSAC-based rejection method.
+Outliers are rejected using a RANSAC-based fundamental matrix consistency check (similar to \cite{Qin2018}).
 For point cloud features, we use the feature tracking approach based on \cite{Wisth2020lidar} to extract and track geometric primitives (namely planes $\Plane_{\ell}$ and lines $\Line_{\ell}$) over time.